Why You Shouldn’t Let Dogs Eat Sausage

 Dogs that eat a large amount of sausage may suffer from illness.
 One problematic ingredient is the sulphite preservative.
-This is used to make processed meat last longer.
+This is used to make processed meat (including ham) last longer.
 For dogs, consuming preservatives like sulphite on a regular basis can lead to serious health issues like thiamine deficiency.

 There is also the fat and salt content.
 Dogs that eat sausages and other fatty foods on a regular basis are prone to long-term health risks like pancreatitis and obesity.
 Excessive consumption of salty food may also lead to salt poisoning.
 It’s possible for dogs to show a number of concerning symptoms like vomiting if they eat too many pieces of sausage in one go.